 It’s well understood that fading car paint can be attributed to excessive exposure to UV rays, contaminants, and frequent car washing.
 However, there are other items that can contribute to your paint color fading like a Dallas Cowboy or Oakland Raiders fan enthusiasm in December – just kidding, not kidding.

 In the information below, we’ll outline a few of the most popular methods for damage to occur to the paint surface.
-We’ll also offer a couple tips on how to reduce the potential of paint color deterioration, and a few of the best products you can use to extend the shine on your prized ride.
+We’ll also offer a couple of tips on how to reduce the potential of paint color deterioration, and a few of the best products you can use to extend the shine on your prized ride.

 What are the Top Reasons for Faded Car Paint?